Top 10 Furniture Manufacturers in South Africa (2026)

 Premium & Luxury Tier

 Founded in 1973, Weylandts has built one of South Africa’s most recognisable premium furniture brands.
-Originally rooted in Cape Town, the company has expanded to showrooms across Johannesburg, Pretoria, Durban, and beyond.
-Weylandts produces and curates a wide range of hardwood dining tables, upholstered bedroom furniture, living room pieces, and home accessories — all positioned firmly in the design-conscious premium segment.
+The company produces and curates a wide range of hardwood dining tables, upholstered bedroom furniture, living room pieces, and home accessories.
+The South African luxury furniture market was valued at USD 178 million in 2024 and is growing at 5.57% annually.

 08